lawmurray/jekyll-responsive-magick/README.md

   group :jekyll_plugins do
     gem 'jekyll-responsive-magick', '~> 1.0'
   ```
-  Alternatively, copy the `lib/jekyll-responsive-magick.rb` file into your site's `_plugins` directory.
+  then `bundle install`.
+Alternatively, `gem install jekyll-responsive-magick` or simply copy the `lib/jekyll-responsive-magick.rb` file into your site's `_plugins` directory.

 2. **Enable the plugin** Add the following to your site's `_config.yml` file:
   ```yaml